sondyr/cline-unity-getting-started/README.md

 # Getting Started with Cline x Unity

-Asked Cline (xClaude) to edit the "HelloWorld.cs" empty script to create a smiley face using cubes in realtime.
+Asked Cline (xClaude) to edit the **HelloWorld.cs** empty script to create a smiley face using cubes in realtime.
 It made a the face but with a frown, and didn't make the right edits after I asked it to fix it to a smile.
 Then I shaerd the script with ChatGPT and it fixed the smile immediately.

 **ChatGPT's Response**
 >Your frown is caused by the equation used for the smile curve.
 Right now, you're using a downward-facing parabola: